The 2023 Scholarship Application is Open!

 For corporate matching funds, please choose Sammamish High School PTSA as the charitable organization and then specify in the comments that your donation is for the Sammamish X Scholarship (if nothing is specified, the money goes to the PTSA general fund).

 If you have any questions you can email us at SammamishX@gmail.com.
 Thank you.

-And here are some of the scholarship committee members touring the gym at Sammamish High School.
+And here are some of the scholarship committee members touring the new gym at Sammamish High School.
 Pictured from left Daniel Blau, Alex Lofton and Becca Miller.

 Questions?
 Want to get more involved?
 Want to give in honor of a fellow student, a teacher, or a favorite principal?

 SAMMAMISH HIGH SCHOOL ALUMNI CONTINUE SCHOLARSHIP FUND FOR GRADUATING STUDENTS

 OUR PURPOSE – A group of Sammamish High School (SHS) alumni are coordinating their annual Sammamish X Scholarship Fund to help provide financial support for graduating Sammamish students who will be continuing their education.

 “Bellevue is known as a place with a lot of BMWs and rich people,” said Dan Blau, class of 2005.
 “But it’s not all like that, and one of the great things about Sammamish is its diversity – in terms of ethnicity and socio-economics.
 SHS is great at getting students to graduate and preparing them for college, but college is too expensive for too many people.
 We want the scholarship to help make it a little easier for graduating Sammamish seniors, many of whom will be the first in their families to attend college.”